 Oliver thinks with his training and with his arrows, and he thinks as a lone operator.
 He doesn't think strategically, and he doesn't think as man with allies who are just as committed to his cause as he is.
 He projects his insecurities and his fears onto his allies; sometimes this is justified, as it is in Sara's case, and sometimes it isn't justified, as in his to-this-point concerns about Felicity's safety.
-While Slade may've provided Oliver with the ultimate test (for now, because there's always a bigger fish), it was Felicity who provided Oliver with the inspiration for how to defeat Slade without killing the guy without letting Slade take anything or anyone else from him.
+While Slade may've provided Oliver with the ultimate test (for now, because there's always a bigger fish), it was Felicity who provided Oliver with the inspiration for how to defeat Slade without killing the guy, yet still preventing Slade from taking anything or anyone else from him.
 All it took was a little thought and faith.
 (And potentially lying to the woman who has a huge crush on him.
 That must've hurt, Olicity 'shippers.)
-With Slade's defeat, Oliver finds himself with the confidence and trust in his comrades to commit to this previously thorny path.
+With Slade's defeat, Oliver finds himself with the confidence and trust in his comrades that he needs in order to commit to this previously thorny path.

 It wasn't just Oliver's arc for the past two seasons that was resolved in "Unthinkable," either.
 Felicity has gone from being the IT woman who ignored flimsy demands about tech needs from her billionaire playboy boss and freaked out when a bleeding Oliver appeared in her car to being willing to inject a de-powering serum into a super-powered psycho who's holding a sword to her neck.
 That's a corner turned for Miss Felicity Smoak, one that Oliver will have to acknowledge going forward.
 With a little training, Felicity could certainly protect herself from the more "normal" threats that Starling City faces.
 Like with Oliver's evolution into being a hero, Felicity's growth as a character had to be motivated by events that meant something to her and those she cares about.
 Otherwise, it's just "Hey, what if Felicity was suddenly beating up goons?" with no explanation at all.